 MMC®’s clients don’t go out of business and our client’s workers don’t lose their jobs.
 Why is that you ask; because we capture new business and rebuild old relationships.
 Whether it’s the core golfer or the casual golfer, all of our customers have been selected through a thorough profiling formula to assure the maximum ROI from our marketing efforts at a minimal expense.
 This is how you grow the game of golf and grow your golf business at the same time.

-People are motivated/moved by two driving forces…pain and pleasure.
-You must eliminate the painful emotions associated to your golf product /service and replace them with pleasurable emotions to your golf product/service.
-This can easily be accomplished with the appropriate delivery system of the desired message through a well thought out marketing/branding campaign designed and implemented by MMC®.
+People are motivated/moved by two driving forces: pain and pleasure.
+You must eliminate the painful emotions associated with your golf product /service and replace them with pleasurable emotions to your golf product/service.
+This can easily be accomplished with the appropriate delivery system of the desired message through a well-thought-out marketing/branding campaign designed and implemented by MMC®.

 When marketing and selling your golf property you must be able to meet the consumer’s SIX core emotional needs.
 Significance, everyone needs to feel important.
-Certainty, everyone needs to have a sense of security.
+Certainly, everyone needs to have a sense of security.
 Variety, everyone needs to experience newness and excitement.
-Connection, everyone needs to feel wanted, love and a sense of belonging.
-Contribution, everyone needs to feel like they have something to offer.
+Connection, everyone needs to feel wanted, loved, and have a sense of belonging.
+In contribution, everyone needs to feel like they have something to offer.
 Growth, everyone needs to feel they are moving in a forward direction.
 A golf membership delivers on all six emotional needs.

 To effectively market to your audience you must first know your target market’s core emotional needs and then design your advertisement to trigger their needs; not yours.

 MMC®’s team is the experts at selling golf memberships to desirable prospects.
-We are very aware that some owner/operators have a negative association to selling golf memberships, whether they feel the member is getting too much value for their investment or they have experienced other negative scenarios with golf membership models.
-MMC® is sensitive to these concerns and assures our client’s measures will be taken to avoid these pit falls.
+We are very aware that some owners/operators have a negative association with selling golf memberships, whether they feel the member is getting too much value for their investment or they have experienced other negative scenarios with golf membership models.
+MMC® is sensitive to these concerns and assures our client’s measures will be taken to avoid these pitfalls.
 Creating the perfect balance of value vs. investment is just one of the areas of expertise MMC® brings to the table.

 MMC® has numerous other tag lines and marketing hooks to grow your golf business that will compliment your current business model and achieve your desired results.
 Lowering the point of entry (often confused with lowering the barrier to entry) is just “one” used in the “cash” promotion.

 Even when this marketing “hook” is deployed by MMC®, there is no danger of engaging the undesirable consumer, thanks to MMC®’s in-depth research on qualifying potential targets.
-There is also a built in safe guard to eliminate any undesirables from procuring a golf membership, and that is.…it is your staff who will be collecting all membership revenue and signing all membership agreements.
+There is also a built-in safeguard to eliminate any undesirables from procuring a golf membership, and that is your staff who will be collecting all membership revenue and signing all membership agreements.
 In short, you still maintain full control as to whom you accept as a member and whom you do not.

-Next, a mid level golf membership with no limitations to the days of use, they pay a higher golf membership entrance fee and also follow the à la carte system.
+Next, a mid-level golf membership with no limitations to the days of use, they pay a higher golf membership entrance fee and also follows the à la carte system.
 In most cases, under this system, these members pay as much or even more than the golf course is currently receiving from its existing golf members under their current dues structure.